milnak/scoop-bucket/README.md

 ### cemu.json

-I tried creating a `cemu_config.ini` and adding  `"persist": "cemu_config.ini"`, to force portable mode, but couldn't get it to work.
+I tried creating a `cemu_config.ini` and adding  `"persist": "cemu_config.ini"`, to force portable mode, but couldn't get it to work, as I think that cemu is deleting the .ini file which loses the SymbolicLink.
+I've created a hack to workaround this.

+cemu places all files in same location as cemu_config.ini, so by passing persist_dir to "--settings", all of the other files (e.g. cemu_image.ce) will be placed in persist folder as well.

 ### chordpro.json